The Ultimate End of Lease

 You’re done the cleaning but hold on for just one more second.
 Before you return your keys, there’s that one last step.
 You’ll need to get your real estate agent’s approval during the final inspection before he/she decides to return your bond in full.
 If you’ve followed this cleaning checklist, you should feel more than confident about your chances.
 Our recommendation is to have your real estate agent inspect the property immediately after the clean, so you can efficiently address any issues in person.

 Lastly, all of this might seem overwhelming, but there’s still time to hire a professional bond cleaning service (we promise, it’ll be our only plug).
-If you want to save time and stress, we’re available in suburbs all across Sydney and would love the opportunity to provide our cleaning services for you.
-From the northern beaches to the eastern suburbs, from Bondi to Parramatta, we’ve got you covered.
-Otherwise, we’re happy to provide this end of lease cleaning checklist in an easy to print pdf format.
+If you want to save time and stress, we’re available in suburbs all across Melbourne and Sydney.
+Otherwise, we’re happy to provide this end of lease cleaning checklist in an easy to print PDF format.